RTEMS/rtems-docs/c-user/config/posix-api.rst

     The value of this configuration option shall satisfy all of the following
     constraints:

-    * It shall be greater than or equal to 0.
+    * It shall be greater than or equal to zero.

     * It shall be less than or equal to 65535.

-    * It shall be less than or equal to a
+    * It shall be less than or equal to a BSP-specific and application-specific value which depends on the size of the memory available to the application.

-      BSP-specific and application-specific value which depends on the size of the memory available to the application.
+    * It may be defined through :c:func:`rtems_resource_unlimited` the enable unlimited objects for the object class, if the value passed to :c:func:`rtems_resource_unlimited` satisfies all other constraints of the configuration option.

-    * It may be defined through :c:func:`rtems_resource_unlimited` the enable unlimited objects for this object class, if the value passed to :c:func:`rtems_resource_unlimited` satisfies all other constraints of this configuration option.
+    * It shall be zero if the POSIX API is not enabled (e.g. RTEMS was built without the ``RTEMS_POSIX_API = True`` build configuration option).

-    * It shall be zero if the POSIX API is not enabled (e.g. RTEMS was built without the ``--enable-posix`` build configuration option).
       Otherwise a compile time error in the configuration file will occur.

 DESCRIPTION:
     The value of this configuration option defines the maximum number of POSIX